Age-friendly Communities Grants

 Age-friendly Capacity-Building Supports

-The Age-friendly Communities Grant Program includes a cash grant as well as in-kind support from BCHC staff.
-Support could range from consultation by phone/email to face-to-face or in-community collaboration.
+The AFC grants include a cash grant as well as in-kind support from BCHC staff.
+Support could range from consultation by phone/email/video calls to face-to-face or possibly in-community collaboration.
 BCHC’s role in building community capacity may include (but is not limited to):

 - Providing input on goal development and policy recommendations;